 Farm business management tools and guides for business planning, financial risk management, and farm succession and/or transition.
 Referral to new and existing provincial and federal incentive programs that support farmers and their businesses.

-The CCAW has done a great deal of research with farmers across the country to evaluate the available programs and services currently in place to support agricultural safety and wellbeing, while also asking about the kinds of supports that farmers are looking for.
+The Canadian Centre for Agricultural Wellbeing (CCAW) has done a great deal of research with farmers across the country to evaluate the available programs and services that support agricultural safety and wellbeing, while also asking about the kinds of supports that farmers are looking for.

 With that in mind, the guiding mission of AgriCare NL is to try to offer access to an alternative:

-An “agriculturally informed” model of care that validates and takes into account the unique experiences of farmers - and focuses on providing short term solutions, networking resources, good planning and informed business management.
-This is achieved by ensuring that
+An “agriculturally informed” model of care that validates and takes into account the unique experiences of farmers, and focuses on providing short term solutions, networking resources, good planning and informed business management.

 Most of all, we want to make sure farmers have an ag literate care professional to call if they're experiencing a mental health crisis.